prashantkhurana/GSuite_Calendar_To_Personal/README.md

 **How to use**

+1) The account you are using google home with should be a standard @gmail account.

 1) The script needs to be written from GSuite calendar.

 2) Give access of you Google Home calendar to your GSuite account.
 To do that, follow the instructions over [here](https://support.google.com/calendar/answer/37082?hl=en-GB).
 Provide "Make changes to events" permission.
 This is **required** to create events.